Skinless sausages wrapped in leek leaves and baked until perfectly charred and cooked to perfection served with a cider and pear sauce.

 In many ways, it tastes like a leek and fennel sausage, but without all of the sausage-making hassle.

 Now I have no problem with making sausages, you can check out my recipe and technique.
 But this is meant to be a quick meal that tastes great with ingredients that are often lying around.

-Pork always works so well with fruit and this sauce is an homage to that.
-This stuffed leek recipe is not the first pork with pear recipe here on krumpli.
+It is paired with a pear and cider sauce, pork always works so well with fruit and this sauce is an homage to that.

-- Salami and Leek Pasta: Super quick and simple.
+- Chorizo and Leek Pasta: Super quick and simple.